 Turkey Tail Mushroom Ingredient Polysaccharide krestin (PSK) may be beneficial in Lung Cancer Patients

-The study found improvement in median survival and 1-, 2-, and 5-year survival in non-randomized controlled trial with PSK use and benefits in immune parameters and hematological/blood function, performance status and body weight, tumor-related symptoms such as fatigue and anorexia in lung cancer patients, as well as survival in randomized controlled trials.
+The study found improvement in median survival and 1-, 2-, and 5-year survival in non-randomized controlled trial with PSK (the key active ingredient of Turkey Tail mushroom) use and benefits in immune parameters and hematological/blood function, performance status and body weight, tumor-related symptoms such as fatigue and anorexia in lung cancer patients, as well as survival in randomized controlled trials.

 Ganoderma Lucidum (Reishi Mushroom) polysaccharides may Improve Host Immune Functions in few Patients with Lung Cancer

 Researchers from the Massey University conducted a clinical study on 36 patients with advanced lung cancer and found that only a subgroup of these cancer patients responded to Ganoderma Lucidum (Reishi Mushroom) polysaccharides in combination with chemotherapy/radiotherapy and showed certain improvements on host immune functions.
 Large well defined studies are needed to explore the efficacy and safety of Ganoderma Lucidum mushroom polysaccharides when used alone or in combination with chemotherapy/radiotherapy in these lung cancer patients.
 (Yihuai Gao et al, J Med Food., Summer 2005)

 Vitamin D supplementation may Reduce Depression Symptoms in Metastatic Lung Cancer Patients